mjordan/islandora_workbench_integration/README.md

 By default, all vocabularies are registered in the views.
 To prevent vocabularies from being updated by Workbench, remove them from the "Terms in vocabulary" View using its "Taxonomy term: Vocabulary" filter.

-You must enable JSON:API's create, read, update, and delete operations manuall.
-To do so, visit `admin/config/services/jsonapi` and select "Accept all JSON:API create, read, update, and delete operations."

 ## Permissions

 By default, only users with the "Administer vocabularies and terms" permission can access the "Terms in vocabulary" and "Term from URI" Views.
 You should not relax the permission on this Views since they return large amounts of data, which can have an impact on your site's performance if the Views are queried by anonymous users.

-All other REST endpoints, including those provided by JSON:API, require the use of Basic Authentication.
+All other REST endpoints require the use of Basic Authentication.

 ## Current maintainer